 2. Core Functions of a CAFM System and Module Mapping

-Key takeaway: CAFM does not automatically deliver a general leap in efficiency – its effectiveness depends on which modules you really need and how they are technically linked.
-Decide on the scope of modules based on process impact, not on feature lists.
+Key takeaway: A CAFM system does not automatically provide a general leap in efficiency – its effectiveness depends on which modules you actually need and how they are technically linked.
+Decide on the scope of modules based on process impact, not feature lists.

 | Module | Core Function | Required Input Data | Typical Integrations |